 "Campus" means any building or property owned or controlled by the institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes.
-Additionally, this includes any building or property within the same reasonably continguous geographic area of the main campus that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor).
+Additionally, this includes any building or property within the same reasonably contiguous geographic area of the main campus that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor).

-"Noncampus building or property" means any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by the institution that is used in direct support of, or in relation to, the institutions' educational purposes, is frequentlyused by students, and is not within the same reasonably contiguous geographic area of the institution's main campus;
+"Non-campus building or property" means any building or property owned or controlled by the institution that is used in direct support of, or in relation to, the institutions' educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution's main campus.

-"Public property" means all public property, including thoroughfares, streets, sidewalks, parking facilities, and public parks that is within the campus or immediately adjacent to and accessible from the campus that falls under the jursidiction of an outside law enforcement agency.
-Generally, this property consists of a public sidewalk that borders the campus, the public street along the sidewalk and the public sidewalk on the other side of the street (i.e., sidewalk, street, sidewalk).
-Public property does not include anything beyond the second sidewalk (e.g., businesses, residences, etc.).
+"Public property" means all public property, including thoroughfares, streets, sidewalks, parking facilities, and public parks immediately adjacent to accessible from the campus that falls under the jurisdiction of an outside law enforcement agency.
+Generally, this property consists of a public sidewalk that borders the campus, the public street along the sidewalk and the public sidewalk on the other side of the street (i.e., sidewalk, street, and sidewalk).
+Public property does not include anything beyond the second sidewalk (e.g., businesses, residences, etc....).

 Los Angeles Harbor College has certain mandatory crime reporting obligations under state law.
-The Child Abuse Neglect and Reporting Act

-("CANRA," Penal Code section 11164 et seq.) requires employees to report known or suspected instances of child abuse or neglect to law enforcement.
+The Child Abuse Neglect and Reporting Act ("CANRA," Penal Code section 11164 et seq.) requires employees to report known or suspected instances of child abuse or neglect to law enforcement.
 Penal Code section 11160 requires prompt, mandatory reporting to law enforcement by health care practitioners (such as employees or contractors in the Student Health Center) when they provide medical services to a person they know or reasonably suspect is suffering from wounds inflicted by a firearm or are the result of assaultive or abusive conduct.